-• If you want to install the software on a single system, then refer to Oracle Database Installation Guide for Linux x86.

-If you want to perform a RAC installation, then refer to Oracle Database Oracle Clusterware and Oracle Real Application Clusters Installation Guide for Linux.
-This guide also describes how to install Oracle Clusterware, which is a prerequisite for RAC installations.
+- If you want to install the software on a single system, then refer to Oracle Database Installation Guide for Linux. - If you want to perform a Oracle Real Application Clusters installation, then refer to Oracle Clusterware Installation Guide for Linux and Oracle Real Application Clusters Installation Guide for Linux and UNIX.
+These guides describe how to install Oracle Clusterware and Oracle Real Application Clusters.
+Oracle clusterware is a prerequisite for Oracle Real Application Clusters installations.

-Both these guides are available on the product disc.
-To access them, use a Web browser to open the welcome.htm file located in the top-level directory of the installation media, and then select the Documentation tab.
+All these guides are available on the product disc.
+To access them, use a Web browser to open the welcome. htm file located in the top-level directory of the installation media, and then select the Documentation tab.

-Logging In to the System as root
+2 Logging In to the System as root

-Before you install Oracle Database, you must complete several tasks as the root user.
+Before you install the Oracle software, you must complete several tasks as the root user.
 To log in as the root user, complete one of the following procedures:

-Note: You must install the software from an X Window System workstation, an X terminal, or a PC or other system with X server software installed.
+Note: You must install the software from an X Window System workstation, an X terminal, or a PC or other system with X server software installed

-• If you are installing the software from an X Window System workstation or X terminal, then:

-- Start a local terminal session, for example, an X terminal (xterm). - 2.
+- Following are the steps for installing the software from an X Window System workstation or X terminal: - 1.
+Start a local terminal session, for example, an X terminal (xterm). - 2.
 If you are not installing the software on the local system, then enter the following command to enable the remote host to display X applications on the local X server: